 Next up, it’s important to use your online efforts to build your brand.
 Powering up your brand’s message through online channels (like a blog, social media platforms, or email communication) can have a huge effect on your business.

-For instance, if you have a well-known brand, it will naturally increase your authority within your niche, and by extension, your customer’s trust in you — which is an elusive yet critical element for service-based companies to find online.
+For instance, if you have a well-known brand, it will naturally increase your authority within your niche.
+By extension, your customer’s trust in you is an elusive yet critical element for service-based companies to find online.

-In addition, building your brand helps to set you apart.
-For example, the landscaping company Structure Studios has developed an app that incorporates augmented reality in order to allow customers to literally see what their lawn will look like after landscaping changes have been made.
+Also, building your brand helps to set you apart.
+For example, the landscaping company Structure Studios has developed an app that incorporates augmented reality to allow customers to literally see what their lawn will look like after landscaping changes have been made.
 This powerful marketing tool naturally helps to set the service company apart from its competitors.

 Provide Plenty of Information

 If you provide a service, it’s important to include as much information online as possible.
-This will help to make up for the lack of tangible products that can typically be considered by the customer.
+This will help to make up for the lack of tangible products that the customer can typically consider.
 Reviews obviously go a long way in providing actionable information for prospective clientele, but you should also include any other form of quality content if possible.

-For instance, if you’re a construction-service-based company, maintain a blog that helps to build authority in your industry by providing content that educates your target audience.
-Create how-to videos for small projects a customer could do and you wouldn’t turn a profit on.
+For instance, if you’re a construction-service-based company, maintain a blog that helps build authority in your industry by providing content that educates your target audience.
+Create how-to videos for small projects a customer could do, and you wouldn’t turn a profit.
 Build out reference pages with definitions of industry-based terms.

 Food e-commerce, another service-based online industry, is one of the fastest-growing sectors in the economy.
-In order to continue pursuing growth, all food e-commerce players — from the mom-and-pops to the giants like Instacart and Amazon Fresh — must provide a slew of updated information about the products and services they can deliver right to your door.
+To continue pursuing growth, all food e-commerce players — from the mom-and-pops to the giants like Instacart and Amazon Fresh — must provide a slew of updated information about the products and services they can deliver right to your door.
 Without current prices and delivery times, they would flounder.